SgtSalmon/rb3_driver/README.md

 To use the driver's output as input to another program, you need some way of patching the MIDI "Out" of this program to the MIDI "In" of the other program.
-On Windows, this can be done using MIDI Yoke (http://www.midiox.com).
-On Linux or Mac OS X, you can probably use Jack (and I believe Jack 2 supports Windows as well).
-However, so far I haven't tried it with anything apart from MIDI Yoke.

-If you do use MIDI Yoke (on Windows), bear in mind that you do *not* need to manually create a patch using MIDI-OX.
-In fact, if you do this, it will not work properly.
-[I found this out the hard way. :-)]  Simply use the MIDI Yoke "Out" and "In" devices with corresponding numbers, and it should work.
+On MacOS, use Audio-Midi setup to do this (see Setup section)

 Do I need to install it / is it complicated to use?
 ---------------------------------------------------

 No, it's just a normal program.
-The simplest way to use it (on Windows) is just to expand the zip file to a folder, then double-click "rb3_driver" in the folder.
+The simplest way to use it is just to expand the zip file to a folder, then double-click "rb3_driver" in the folder.
 You will be presented with a numbered list of MIDI output devices.
 Just type the number of your chosen output device, and press the Enter key on